 Step by Step Instructions

-STEP 6: After the filling is prepared, make the mascarpone buttercream.
-Place softened butter and mascarpone cheese in the bowl of a stand mixer with the paddle attachment and cream them together on medium speed until smooth and creamy.
-Then, mix in the vanilla on low.
+Step 6: For the mascarpone buttercream, cream softened butter and mascarpone cheese on medium speed until smooth and mix in the vanilla.

 Expert Baking Tips